lldzlldz/nnUNet/readme.md

 2) Install nnU-Net depending on your use case:
 For use as integrative **framework** (this will create a copy of the nnU-Net code on your computer so that you can modify it as needed):

-          ```bash
           git clone https://github.com/MIC-DKFZ/nnUNet.git
           cd nnUNet
           pip install -e .

-          ```
-3) nnU-Net needs to know where you intend to save raw data, preprocessed data and trained models.
+4) nnU-Net needs to know where you intend to save raw data, preprocessed data and trained models.
 For this you need to set a few environment variables.
 Please follow the instructions [here](setting_up_paths.md).
-4) (OPTIONAL) Install [hiddenlayer](https://github.com/waleedka/hiddenlayer). hiddenlayer enables nnU-net to generate plots of the network topologies it generates (see [Model training](how_to_use_nnunet.md#model-training)).
+5) (OPTIONAL) Install [hiddenlayer](https://github.com/waleedka/hiddenlayer). hiddenlayer enables nnU-net to generate plots of the network topologies it generates (see [Model training](how_to_use_nnunet.md#model-training)).
 To install hiddenlayer,
    run the following command: